Google Summer of Code 2025 Guidelines and Project Ideas

-Project Ideas are proposed by Mentors from the Plone organization.
-Potential contributors never propose ideas.
-If the Plone organization is accepted to participate in GSoC on February 27, 2025, then potential contributors may discuss application ideas with Mentors in the Community Forum.
+Project ideas are proposed by mentors from the Plone organization, not potential contributors.
+The Plone organization was accepted to participate in GSoC on February 27, 2025.
+Potential contributors should discuss ideas (see below section) in the Community Forum's Google Summer of Code category.
 See the Google Summer of Code 2025 Timeline.

 Plone Google Summer of Code guidelines

-We want to list here some dos and don'ts for the GSoC candidates, to help them to get started with Plone and to help us to manage the amount of candidates.
+The following dos and don'ts for the GSoC candidates are a guide to help them get started with Plone, and to help us manage the number of candidates.

 Do learn about Plone